sujaypatil96/RNAseq_tutorial/README.md

 - Are there any command options you included in TopHat2 (or HiSat2/STAR) but not the other that make it difficult to compare the results directly or make a conclusion about performance?

 <hr>

 ##### Module 3
 ### 8. **Pathway analysis**
 - Information about upregulated/downregulated gene lists and source and affected pathways.
 - Select a list of genes that were differentially expressed and were UPREGULATED in a treatment vs. control comparison.
 - Select a list of genes that were differentially expressed and were DOWNREGULATED in a treatment vs. control comparison.
-- Submit each list to IPA for a simple pathway analysis (ORA- overrepresentation analysis).
+- Submit each list to IPA for a simple pathway analysis (ORA - overrepresentation analysis).
 Describe affected pathways that interest you, a hypothesis about why this pathway might be UP or DOWN in the conditions you chose.